Immigrant and Nonimmigrant Visa Attorneys in California

 - Hiring workers on a permanent basis (through the immigrant visa scheme or a green card, such as E-1 or E-2)

 An employment visa attorney at our Fresno and Central Valley office can advise you on how to comply with your legal obligations, depending on which strategy you deem right for your business.

 When it comes to employment-based visas of any kind, you must bear one thing in mind: no employment-based visa will be approved if it adversely affects American workers.
 In a visa context, American workers are:

 - Permanent U.S. residents

-As any employment or immigration visa attorney can attest, all employment-based visa cases have a rule that the “prevailing wage” or “actual wage,” whichever is higher, be paid to the foreign worker to assure they are not being hired simply so the company can pay less than it would to an American worker.
+As any immigration or employment visa attorney can attest, all employment-based visa cases have a rule that the “prevailing wage” or “actual wage,” whichever is higher, be paid to the foreign worker to assure they are not being hired simply so the company can pay less than it would to an American worker.

 Availability of Employment-based Visas